Is volunteering as a therapy team with Human-Animal Bond in Colorado right for you?

 This behavioral evaluation session will help to determine how well you and your animal work together, and if your animal’s disposition is well-suited to being a therapy dog.
 This brief, informal evaluation will be conducted by the HABIC trainer, who will determine if you should proceed and which level of training you will attend.

 Schedule an appointment with your veterinarian for the medical screening and have your veterinarian complete HABIC’s dog medical form or cat medical form, which must be submitted prior to the end of training.
-This form will serve as documentation that all vaccinations are up-to-date and your animal is healthy and in good condition to work as a therapy animal.
+This form will serve as documentation that all vaccinations and requirements are up-to-date, and your animal is healthy and in good condition to work as a therapy animal.

 Attend 12-week HABIC training program